alekdavis/Mailr/README.md

 When installing Sandcastle Help File Builder, select the appropriate Visual Studio integration options.
 The documentation project in the solution is built using Sandcastle v2015.1.12.0; if you run into any problem when attempting to build the project using a later version of Sandcastle, please [submit an issue](../../issues).

 ## Can I just download the binaries?
-You can download the command-line tool, the help file, and the library assembly from:
+You can download the command-line tool, the help file&#42;, and the library assembly from:

 - [Mailr.NET Latest Release Downloads](../../releases)

-Be aware that the class library (Mailr.dll) has run-time dependencies on external DLLs described below.
-And don't forget to [unblock the CHM file](http://www.jeff.wilcox.name/2008/11/unblock-chms/) after downloading it (if you don't you may not be able to see the contents).
+Be aware that the class library (Mailr.dll) has run-time dependencies on external DLLs described [below](#what-are-the-run-time-dependencies).

 ## What are the run-time dependencies?
 The Mailr.NET class library depends on the components installed by the following NuGet packages (if you use the [Mailr.NET Class Library](http://www.nuget.org/packages/mailr/) package, the following dependencies will be added to the project automatically):